picandocodigo/List-Category-Posts/readme.txt

 **Development**

-I've moved the development to [GitHub](https://github.com/picandocodigo/List-Category-Posts).
+Development is being tracked on [GitHub](https://github.com/picandocodigo/List-Category-Posts).
 Fork it, code, make a pull request, suggest improvements, etc. over there.
-I dream of the day all of the WordPress plugins will be hosted on Github :)
+I dream of the day all of the WordPress plugins will be hosted on Git :)

 ==Installation==

-* Upload listcat directory into your wp-content/plugins/ directory.
+* Upload the `list-category-posts` directory to your wp-content/plugins/ directory.
 * Login to your WordPress Admin menu, go to Plugins, and activate it.
 * You can find the List Category Posts widget in the Appearence > Widgets section on your WordPress Dashboard.
 * If you want to customize the way the plugin displays the information, check the section on Templates on this documentation.

 ==Other notes==

-==INSTRUCTIONS on how to use the plugin==
+==Instructions on how to use the plugin==

-==Selecting the category==
+==SELECTING THE CATEGORY==
 The plugin can figure out the category from which you want to list posts in several ways. **You should use only one of these methods** since these are all mutually exclusive, weird results are expected when using more than one:

 * Using the *category id*.